Benjamin Crump: Accolades

 Crump was included on the Time 100, Times annual list of the 100 Most Influential People in the World in 2021.
 Lawyers of Distinction named Crump their 2021 Lawyer of the Year.

-In 2020, Lawyers of Color named Crump the #1 Most Influential Black Lawyer of the Decade.

 St. Thomas University in Florida renamed their College of Law after Crump in 2023.
 Benjamin L. Crump College of Law is the only law school in the country named after a currently practicing African American lawyer and the second in the country to be named after an African American.

 In 2023, Crump was awarded the Social Impact Award at the NAACP Image Awards.
 Crump said In his acceptance speech, "I accept this award as greater motivation to continue to be an unapologetic defender of Black life, Black liberty, and Black humanity.”

 In 2024, Crump was included in Forbes' inaugural list of America's Top 200 Lawyers.
 Crump is one of the seven black lawyers included on the list.
 Forbes describes the list as a culmination of lawyers "with a reputation for integrity [and a] record of excellence."

 Books

 Crump authored Open Season: Legalized Genocide of Colored People in 2019.
 It was published by HarperCollins Publishers.

+Crump also wrote Worse Than a Lie, a crime thriller novel, in 2026.
+It was named on Ebony Magazine's Get Lit Book Pics list for February 2026, The New York Times' list of best new mysteries for February 2026, and debuted twelfth on the New York Times Best Seller's list for the fiction hardcover category.